VirajShah21/Resumator/README.md

 **For Version 0.1.0**

--   Finish the `Budgie Blue` theme
+-   Implement mixins on the budgie blue theme
--   Add more suggestions for a `Software Programming Job`
--   Fix navigation menu when on help page (should show us)p
+-   Refactor code for the goals parser

 ## MongoDB